therakeshjoshi/Summer-of-Science-2026-NLP/Week 1/Week1.md

 ---

 Primary Reference https://web.stanford.edu/~jurafsky/slp3/slides/tokens_jan26.pdf / https://web.stanford.edu/~jurafsky/slp3/2.pdf
-you can google a video of any topic if you have any doubt otherwise it is very intuitive
+you can google a video of any topic if you have any doubt otherwise it is very intuitive, I will keep updating resources for next day in this file throughout the week

 ## Day 1: NLP Introduction + Words and Corpora